JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

       than compiling a debug one.
     * `packForXcode`: Since iOS simulators and devices have different processor architectures, it's a common approach to distribute a Kotlin/Native binary as a universal (fat) framework.
-During local development, it will be faster to build the `.framework` for only the platform you’re using.
+During local development, it will be faster to build the `.framework` for only the platform you're using.

       To build a platform-specific framework, call the `packForXcode` task generated by the [Kotlin Multiplatform Mobile project wizard](multiplatform-mobile-create-first-app.md).